radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/01-global-tuning.md

 To enable checking for this category of computer/client, check the Enable Access Checking option in the Special IP Address section on the Per Computer sub-section.
 Enter a number for the maximum number of connections all computers are allowed to create.
 Also enter a number for the maximum number of operations per second they are allowed to issue.
 Any parameters that are set to 0 have no limits applied.
 The restrictions checking interval dictates the number of seconds the server should wait before determining if these thresholds are reached.

-><span style="color:red">**IMPORTANT NOTE - If you have enabled activity checking for both users (special users, authenticated and/or anonymous) and computers (IP address and Special IP), the activity per computer takes precedence over the user activity.
+>[!warning] If you have enabled activity checking for both users (special users, authenticated and/or anonymous) and computers (IP address and Special IP), the activity per computer takes precedence over the user activity.
 The order of precedence is special IP addresses, IP addresses, special users, authenticated users, and then anonymous users.
 For example, let’s say that special user access checking, IP address access checking, and special IP address access checking have been enabled, and the max connections are set to 50, 30, and 40 respectively.
-Any user who connects that is a member of the special users group from a computer that is not a member of the special IP address group, is only allowed to make a maximum of 30 connections during the checking interval.**
+Any user who connects that is a member of the special users group from a computer that is not a member of the special IP address group, is only allowed to make a maximum of 30 connections during the checking interval.

 ## Logging